kipmyk/acf-dynamic-user-role/readme.txt

 While creating or editing users with ACF new / edit form, any changes made to the user roles, does not update the fields dynamically out of the box.

-This a very simple plugin which is provided for ease of use: you need only to install and activate the plugin and it will enable the change in dynamically/
+This a very simple plugin which is provided for ease of use: you need only to install and activate the plugin and it will enable the change in dynamically.

 == Screenshots ==